kyegomez/Sophia/README.md

 By following this roadmap, we aim to make the Sophia optimizer a powerful and versatile tool for the deep learning community, enabling users to train their models more efficiently and effectively.

+# Epoch 1 - Decoupled Sophia

+The DecoupledSophia optimizer offers several benefits that can help accelerate training speed and improve the flexibility of the optimization process:

+Modularity: Decoupling the Hessian estimation from the main optimizer allows users to easily plug in different Hessian estimators without modifying the core optimizer code.
+This modularity makes it easier to experiment with various Hessian estimation techniques and find the best one for a specific task.

+Ease of experimentation: With a decoupled architecture, researchers and practitioners can develop and test new Hessian estimators independently from the optimizer.
+This can lead to faster innovation and the discovery of more efficient Hessian estimation methods, which can further accelerate training speed.

+Customization: Users can create custom Hessian estimators tailored to their specific use cases or model architectures.
+This customization can potentially lead to better optimization performance and faster training times.

+Improved maintainability: Separating the Hessian estimation from the optimizer makes the codebase easier to maintain and understand.
+This can lead to faster bug fixes and improvements in the optimizer's performance.

+By offering these benefits, DecoupledSophia can help users accelerate training speed and improve the overall optimization process.
+The modular design allows for easy experimentation with different Hessian estimators, which can lead to the discovery of more efficient techniques and ultimately faster training times.